On Demand Pay

 UX, Mobile, Visual Design

 80% of U.S. workers live paycheck to paycheck, and 1 in 4 don’t set aside monthly savings.
-Our clients were using third party vendors for instant payment solutions or none at all.
-We saw an opportunity to get into the market for instant pay transactions as a new product offering.
+Our clients were either using third party vendors for instant payment solutions or none at all.
+We integrated instant payment features into our app, providing users with quick access to their earnings.

 My role in the project